-Keep cleaning agent or lubricants off the rotors and the brake pads.
+Make sure that the rotor and/or the brake pads remain free of dleaning agent or lubricants.
 In case this happens nevertheless, clean the rotor immediately with pure isopropyl alcohol.
 Once a brake rotor is soiled, it will never be as effective as the original one.